TMOM Travel Writers

 Sarah Gilliland is a mom to fraternal twin girls, lover of road trips big and small, and a passionate SEC football fan (War Eagle!).
 Although her father’s military service took her all over the world as a child, Sarah's family now calls Birmingham, Alabama home.
 Sarah happily shares the ups and downs of her parenting journey at Sarah in the Suburbs, and she co-authors a Disney fan blog with two wonderful friends called The Mouse and the Monorail.
 When she’s not writing or traveling, Sarah is digging deep into a good book, binging on Netflix, or planning other people's vacations.

-Seeing and tasting what’s unique about a place, its history, architecture and culture.
-Sarah loves exploring Philadelphia when she isn't traveling for fun or for work as a law professor.
+Sarah loves discovering what’s unique about a place, its history, food, architecture and culture.
+She explores Philadelphia when she isn't traveling for fun or for work as a law professor.
 Both her college-age kids have been enthusiastic travelers since they were tiny.
 Follow her as Very Hungry Traveller on Facebook, Instagram, Pinterest, Twitter.
-Recent: France, Portland, South Africa, Croatia, London, Korea, New York, Florida.
+Recent: Austria, Hungary, Slovenia, Slovakia, France, South Africa, Croatia, London, Korea, New York, California.